alistairewj/sepsis3-mimic/README.md

   * ... or downloading the CSV files from the MIMIC-III Derived Data Repository and analyzing those files
 3. Running the analysis in `sepsis-3-main.ipynb`

+The following instructions have been tested on Ubuntu 16.04, but should be relatively straightforward to adapt to other systems.

 ## 1. Clone the repository and install necessary Python dependencies

 You will need a local copy of the code in this repository.
 The easiest way to acquire this is to use `git` to clone the data locally.
 If using Ubuntu, you can install `git` easily with: